Herb Marinated Pork Chops with Apple Chutney

 Make Apple Chutney

-While the pork chops are marinating pour yourself a glass of wine (of course!) and put some apples on the stovetop to simmer in a sweet and tart sauce.
-The result is a chutney that can just as easily be served over meat or fish as it can be stirred into yogurt or oatmeal for breakfast.
+While the pork chops are marinating put some chopped apples on the stovetop to simmer in a sweet and tart sauce.
+The result is a sweet and tart chutney that can just as easily be served over meat or fish as it can be stirred into yogurt or oatmeal for breakfast.

 And when it’s time to serve this meal, it’s as simple as searing those chops in a hot skillet or throwing them on the grill.